 What you get: 1/2 cup of cooked beets has a mere 29 calories but boasts 2 grams of fiber and provides 19 percent of the daily value for folate, a B vitamin needed for the growth of healthy new cells.
 Beets' beautiful color comes from betanin, a phytochemical that's thought to bolster immunity.

-In your garden: You can plant your beets as soon as your soil can be worked in the spring.
+In your garden: You can plant your beets as soon as the soil in your vegetable garden soil can be worked in the spring.